 WESTWOOD UNITARIAN CONGREGATION

-A community committed to being open to all, without regard to sexual orientation, race, gender, age, ability, or income.
+A liberal religious community, welcoming all: inclusive of sexual & gender diversity, heritage, age, ability, income.
 Westwood is a compassionate community of free religious thought, inviting all people to rest, grow, and serve the world.

 Address: 11135 65 Ave